 Moby Grape, American Dream, New Tweedy Brothers, Lee Michaels, 11/4/1966(? could be either 66 or 67 based on the bands, but it has the look of a late- 66 item to me), California Hall, San Francisco; sorta looks like a vintage Family Dog poster, but uglier green background, pink center photos of a guru; upside down and topside up, crude psychedelic style lettering.
 Not particularly attractive, but does have that vintage early psychedelic look.
 VG+/VG copy, corner staple holes and general age, decent condition overall, my former collection copy, $175.

-Youngbloods, Lee Michaels, Screamin' Jay Hawkins, 2/7-9/1969, Avalon Ballroom (Sound Proof Productions); on of Rick Griffin's classic posters featuring a winged eyeball sitting on a base of skulls and snakes; for illustration, see the Art of Rock, pl.
+Youngbloods, Lee Michaels, Screamin' Jay Hawkins, 2/7-9/1969, Avalon Ballroom (Sound Proof Productions); on of Rick Griffin's classic posters featuring a winged eyeball sitting on a base of skulls and snakes; for illustration, see The Art of Rock, pl.
 2.27.
 Unfortunately this copy was framed on a wall with too much sunlight for a long time, with the result that it is badly faded.
 Asking $125 (would go for many times more in decent condition) if you want to see an image before buying it (which I would recommend), let me know.

 Blue Cheer, The Other Half, The Wildflower, 10/20-21/66, Western Front, San Francisco; approx. 14.25 x 22.5"; red and blue image on white stock by Jack Hatfield; typical style of this artist with angular line lettering; this poster was semi-common at one time; harder to find now, nice NM copy, asking $160.